microsoft/qio-samples/samples/traveling-salesperson/README.md

 By working through this sample, you will learn:

-- What the traveling salesperson problem is
+- How to solve the traveling salesperson problem with Azure Quantum
-- How to represent problem terms mathematically
-- How to build penalty functions to represent problem constraints
+- Model the problem mathematically to design objective and penalty functions
-- How to build an objective function to minimize the makespan
-- How to transform these mathematical functions into code using the Azure Quantum Optimization Python SDK
+- Coding of the optimization problem using the Azure Quantum Optimization Python SDK
-- How to submit problem terms to Azure Quantum
-- How to verify the results returned by the solver
+- Verifying results returned by the solver
+- Tips and references to help you choose solver settings

 ## Prerequisites